lisacharlotterost/lisacharlotterost.github.io/_posts/2024-12-31---datawrappercharts-2024.md

 image: /pic/241231-Datawrapper-charts-2024d.png
 categories: [design]
 whofor: for Datawrapper
-summary: "Nuclear power, Nobel Prizes, and the height of men: What I visualized for Datawrapper in 2024."
+summary: "Nuclear power, English proficiency, and the height of men: What I visualized for Datawrapper in 2024."
 ---

 In 2024, we released a lot of new features into the world and hence published an unusual high number of [feature announcements](https://www.datawrapper.de/blog/category/datawrapper-news).
 For some of them, I created charts showing off the new options.